Epic Trips That Give Back

 The company’s founder, Paras Loomba, is a former electrical engineer who has spent the past decade on this work.
 He told the World Travel and Tourism Council about a similar excursion in 2017: “Once the travelers electrified the village, the villages danced the whole night and embraced the solar light as divine intervention.”

-Make it a reality: The 14-day trip takes place between September 4 and 17.
-It costs $2,600 plus flights.
+Make it a reality: The next trip takes place between July 1 and 12.
+It costs $2,100 plus flights.

 Support Indigenous businesses in Queensland